ge-high-assurance/RACK/ScrapingToolKit/README.md

 ## Example XMLs

 STK contains additional module for helping to process XML source files.
-While one could implement there own processing just as is done for other documents, the XML utilies provides a simple framework for processing XML file.
+While one could implement their own processing just as is done for other documents, the XML utilies provide a simple framework for processing XML files.

-The approach in the XML is to recursively loop through all elements in the source file and check if a handlers function has been identified for that element's tag; if one has been that handler is called, if not processing continues through all the child elements.
+The approach in the XML is to recursively loop through all elements in the source file and check if a handlers function has been identified for that element's tag; if one has been then that handler is called; if not, processing continues through all the child elements.
 To use as a example consider the xml file defined below (`reqs.xml`):

 ```
 <Reqs>